Super-Neness/paasify/docs/src/docs/concepts.md

 !!! info "There are two types of plugins"

     Related documentation is available [here](/advanced#two-kinds-of-plugins)

-Both mechanisms allow to achieve different things, while the former provide a well-known docker-compose merge mechanism, it may not sufficient to provide advanced functionnality, and this is where the later become useful, leveraging the jsonnet language support to modify docker-compose structure.
+Both mechanisms allow to achieve different things, while the former provide a well-known docker-compose merge mechanism, it may not sufficient to provide advanced functionnality; and this is where the later become useful, leveraging the jsonnet language support to modify docker-compose structure.